 Surgical treatment options include:

-- Endoscopic discectomy: Surgery to remove herniated disc material that is causing pain in the lower back and legs, mid back, or neck and arms
+- Endoscopic discectomy: removes herniated disc material that is causing pain in the lower back and legs, mid back, or neck and arms

-- Fusion surgeries: Surgically connecting two or more vertebrates to take pressure off of “pinched” nerves and/or the spinal cord and to stabilize the spine
+- Fusion surgeries: surgery that connect two or more vertebrates to take pressure off of “pinched” nerves and/or the spinal cord and to stabilize the spine

-- Kyphoplasty: A procedure that repairs spinal compression fractures by injecting a special cement into the affected vertebrae
+- Kyphoplasty: repairs spinal compression fractures by injecting a special cement into the affected vertebrae

-- Laminectomy: A procedure to remove part or all of the vertebral bone to ease pressure on the spinal cord or the nerve roots that may be caused by injury, herniated disk, narrowing of the canal (spinal stenosis) or tumors
+- Laminectomy: removes part or all of the vertebral bone to ease pressure on the spinal cord or the nerve roots that may be caused by injury, herniated disk, spinal stenosis or tumors

 Medical care and help

 To find a spine surgeon near you, visit Providers page.